California sand artist brings moments of Zen to storm-battered coast

-SANTA CRUZ, Calif.
-(KRON) – California’s coastline keeps getting sledgehammered by atmospheric rivers that have left residents wondering when January’s storms will end.
+California’s coastline keeps getting sledgehammered by atmospheric rivers that have left residents wondering when January’s storms will end.
+KTLA’s sister station KRON reports.

 Santa Cruz County’s beautiful beaches look like disaster zones with destruction from flooding, monster ocean waves, tide surges and wind.
 Capitola was hit hard when its wharf split in half, homes flooded, and oceanfront restaurants were thrashed.